maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 ``widget``:
-  the :class:`GtkWidget` that wants to display banner
+  the :class:`gtk.Widget` that wants to display banner

 ``icon_name``: